Here are some of our most common questions received from teachers. Please feel free to contact us if you have additional questions.

 Q: What happens if the weather turns bad?

-Q: I have special needs students.
-Can we still do a field trip?
 A: Many of our programs are accessible to mobility impaired individuals but some are not.
 Several of our programs require hiking up steep hills on uneven terrain.
 With joint pre-planning, we can usually make accommodations for all students.
+Please let us know of any accomodations needed when scheduling your program.

-Q: How will the field trip enhance my classroom instruction?
 A: All of our programs are aligned with the Standard Course of Study for either North Carolina or Tennessee.
-Programs are developed jointly by park rangers and grade level appropriate classroom teachers.
 This ensures that we are able to reinforce content that you are using in the classroom while meeting our own goals of educating students about special park resources.

-Q: Are rangers available to come into my classroom?
 A: During our spring and fall field trip season we don't have staff available to come into the classroom.
 We do offer a special winter program called Parks In the Classroom.
-For more information on this program, call our TN office (865) 436-1258 or NC office (828)497-1907).
+For more information on this program, email or call the Education Branch (TN: 865-436-1258, NC: 828-497-1907).

-Q: How large of a group can I bring?
 A: Most programs can accommodate 50 students.
 Certain locations are more suitable than others for accommodating large group sizes.
-If you are uncertain if a location will accommodate the number of students in your group, please contact the park at (865) 436-1258.
+If you are uncertain if a location will accommodate the number of students in your group, please email or call the Education Branch (TN: 865-436-1258, NC: 828-497-1907).